-Let’s being with the basics.
-The terms marijuana and cannabis are interchangable.
+Let’s begin with the basics.
+The terms marijuana and cannabis are interchangeable.
 The difference is that marijuana is a slang term and cannabis is the scientific name of the cannabis plant.
 We at Urban Farmacy choose to use cannabis most often because we promote the legitimate and scientific nature of cannabis.
-The popular way of categorizing cannabis has become first using the terms Sativa, Indica or Hybrid and then within those categories there are “strains” (eg. Amnesia Haze, Dogwalker, Durban Poison).
+The popular way of categorizing cannabis has become first using the terms Sativa, Indica or Hybrid and then within those categories, there are “strains” (eg. Amnesia Haze, Dogwalker, Durban Poison).
 The website Leafly has become a consumer standard website for popular categorization of cannabis.

 Sativa – Cannabis Sativa is a species of cannabis that originated from areas around the equator.
 The Cannabis Sativa plant typically grows tall in structure, has narrower leaves and has a longer flowering cycle that is better suited for warmer climates with a longer growing season.

 The myth of the classification of “Sativa” is that all strains categorized as Sativa are uplifting and energizing.
-While this can be true of some strains (cultivars) within this category, the effects a strain will have are largely defined by the terpenes present in the cannabis.
+While this can be true of some strains (cultivars) within this category, the effects a strain has on you are defined by the terpenes present in the cannabis.
 For more information on terpenes check out our tepene page.